Bowel cancer is a relatively common form of cancer and is the third most common in the UK.

 Symptoms include but are not limited to:

-- Blood when passing stool - sometimes this may be bright red in colour and others dark red
+- Blood when passing stool - this may be bright red or dark red

 - Abdominal (tummy) pain